maissanemerrheim/Infostream/README.md

 # EcoNews Sentiment Analysis with Kafka Integration

 This project consists of two Python scripts: one for producing news articles from an external API to a Kafka topic, and the other for consuming and analyzing those articles for sentiment analysis.
+This project also includes a notebook for visualizing results.
+You'll also find 2 folders for results obtained with articles on cryptocurrency and stock market indices

 ## Prerequisites